EnigmasLab/enigma-core/docs/docs/learn/basic-concepts/03_wallets.md

 title: Wallets
 ---

-# Wallets on Injective
+# Wallets on Enigma

 :::note
-There are variety of different wallets that are supported on Injective.
-Users can choose to submit transactions on Injective using their Ethereum native wallet or a Cosmos native wallet.
+There are variety of different wallets that are supported on Enigma.
+Users can choose to submit transactions on Enigma using their Ethereum native wallet or a Cosmos native wallet.
 :::

 ## Overview

-Injective defines its own custom `Account` type that uses Ethereum's ECDSA secp256k1 curve for keys.
-In simple words said, it means that Injective's `Account` is native (compatible) with Ethereum accounts.
-This allows users to use Ethereum native wallets to interact with Injective.
+Enigma defines its own custom `Account` type that uses Ethereum's ECDSA secp256k1 curve for keys.
+In simple words said, it means that Enigma's `Account` is native (compatible) with Ethereum accounts.
+This allows users to use Ethereum native wallets to interact with Enigma.

-Injective is built on top of the CosmosSDK.
-This means that (with some modifications, since Cosmos uses different curve for keys) users can also use Cosmos native wallets to interact with Injective.
+Enigma is built on top of the CosmosSDK.
+This means that (with some modifications, since Cosmos uses different curve for keys) users can also use Cosmos native wallets to interact with Enigma.

 ### Ethereum Based Wallets

-As we've explained above, users can use Ethereum based wallets to interact with Injective.
-Right now, the most popular Ethereum based wallets are supported on Injective.
+As we've explained above, users can use Ethereum based wallets to interact with Enigma.
+Right now, the most popular Ethereum based wallets are supported on Enigma.
 These include:
 1. [Metamask](https://metamask.io/)
 2. [Ledger](https://www.ledger.com/)
 3. [Trezor](https://trezor.io/)
 4. [Torus](https://toruswallet.io/)

-The process of signing transactions on Injective using an Ethereum native wallet is relatively simple to explain and consists of:
+The process of signing transactions on Enigma using an Ethereum native wallet is relatively simple to explain and consists of:
 1. Converting the transaction into EIP712 TypedData,
 2. Signing the EIP712 TypedData using an Ethereum native wallet,
 3. Packing the transaction into native Cosmos transaction (including the signature) and broadcasting the transaction to the chain.